Permafrost/Tundra/README.md

     * `$content` is a string, byte array, or input stream potentially containing [XML] data.
     * `$content.encoding` is the character set used by `$content` if provided as a byte array or input stream.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
     * `$schema` is a string, byte array, or input stream containing [XSD] data.
     * `$schema.encoding` is the character set used by `$schema` if provided as a byte array or input stream.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
     * `$raise?` is an optional boolean flag, if true and `$content` is malformed or invalid an exception will be thrown.
 If false, no exception will be thrown.
 Defaults to false.